worldemar/mkttf/README.md

 and those characters will not be displayed correctly.
 This of course is an issue if you actually need those Hiragana characters to display correctly, so you cannot use this `mkttf` feature in that case.

+## Using Dockerfile ##

+For those who aren't too keen on installing fontforge on host system, Dockerfile is provided.
+To use it you need to have docker installed.
+Then follow these steps:
+- `docker build --tag=mkttf-terminus .`
+  This will build the image, containing all necessary requirements to run mkttf.
+  You will need to provide your own font files in the `dist` directory.
+- `docker run --rm -it -v .:/sources mkttf-terminus` This will run the container, mounting the current directory to the container's `/sources` directory.
+  `mkttf.sh` will be available in the container's `/sources` directory.
+Your font files are assumed to be in `/sources/dist/terminus-*` directory.
+- `cd /sources/dist/terminus-font-4.49.1 && patch < alt/dv1.diff && patch < alt/ij1.diff && patch < alt/td1.diff`
+   This will apply the patches to the font files.
+See `alt` directory in Terminus font distribution for all available patches.
+- `mkdir -p /sources/dist/font && cd /sources/dist/font`
+  This will create the directory where the generated fonts will be placed.
+- `../../mkttf.sh ../terminus-font-4.49.1/ 4.49.1 TerminusTTFWindowsCustom TerminusTTFWindowsCustom --visual-studio-fixes`
+  This will generate the fonts, this will take about 30s to one minute per font-face for a total of 2-4 minutes.
+If you use Windows then you can right-click on the font files and select "Install font" to install them.